 Communication between a pair of any two switches requires at most one intermediate switch.
 The routing is summarized in Table 2.
-Transmissions from switch i to switch j are routed through the switch with the number located at the position (i, j) of the table.
+Transmissions from switch i to switch j are routed through the switch whose number is located at position (i, j) of the table.
 Symbol " \leftrightarrow " indicates that the two switches are connected by a direct link.

-Table 2.The routing table of the Swiss-Tx supercomputer shown in Figure 39
+Table 2.
+The routing table of the Swiss-Tx supercomputer shown in Figure 39

-Routing table 1 2 3 4 5 6 7 8 1 \leftrightarrow 2 \leftrightarrow 4 \leftrightarrow 8 \leftrightarrow 2 \leftrightarrow \leftrightarrow 7 \leftrightarrow 3 \leftrightarrow 5 3 2 \leftrightarrow \leftrightarrow 4 \leftrightarrow 8 \leftrightarrow 4 \leftrightarrow 7 \leftrightarrow \leftrightarrow 7 \leftrightarrow 3 5 4 \leftrightarrow 4 \leftrightarrow \leftrightarrow 6 \leftrightarrow 6 \leftrightarrow 3 \leftrightarrow 7 \leftrightarrow \leftrightarrow 1 7 8 \leftrightarrow 8 \leftrightarrow 6 \leftrightarrow \leftrightarrow 8 \leftrightarrow 5 \leftrightarrow 3 \leftrightarrow 1 \leftrightarrow where within each node one of the processors is only transmitting and the other one is only receiving.
+Routing table 1 2 3 4 5 6 7 8 1 \leftrightarrow 2 \leftrightarrow 4 \leftrightarrow 8 \leftrightarrow 2 \leftrightarrow \leftrightarrow 7 \leftrightarrow 3 \leftrightarrow 5 3 2 \leftrightarrow \leftrightarrow 4 \leftrightarrow 8 \leftrightarrow 4 \leftrightarrow 7 \Rightarrow \leftrightarrow 7 \leftrightarrow 3 5 4 \leftrightarrow 4 \leftrightarrow \leftrightarrow 6 \leftrightarrow 6 \leftrightarrow 3 \leftrightarrow 7 \leftrightarrow \leftrightarrow 1 7 8 \downarrow 8 \downarrow 6 \Rightarrow \leftrightarrow 8 \leftrightarrow 5 \leftrightarrow 3 \leftrightarrow 1 \leftrightarrow

+We perform our experiments on a number of different data intensive traffic patterns across the network of the Swiss-T1 cluster.
+We limit ourselves to only those traffic patterns where within each node one of the processors only transmits and the other one only receives.
 For any given allocation of nodes we have an equal number of sending and receiving processors and we assume a traffic pattern where each sending processor transmits a distinct message (of the same size) to each receiving processor.
 Thus, according to our assumptions, if there are n allocated nodes (i.e. pairs of processors), then there are n^2 transmissions to be carried out.